soeaver/caffe-model/cls/README.md

  inception-v3| 78.33/94.25 | 80.40/95.27 | 79.20/94.74 | 80.78/95.60
  inception-resnet-v2| 80.14/**95.17** | 81.54/**95.92** | 80.75/95.61 | 81.90/96.19

- - All the pre-train models are tested on origial [caffe](https://github.com/BVLC/caffe) by [evaluation_cls.py](https://github.com/soeaver/caffe-model/blob/master/cls/evaluation_cls.py).
+ - All the pre-train models are tested on original [caffe](https://github.com/BVLC/caffe) by [evaluation_cls.py](https://github.com/soeaver/caffe-model/blob/master/cls/evaluation_cls.py).
  - 224x224(short_size=256) and 320x320(short_size=320) crop size for resnet-v2, 299x299(short_size=320) and 331x331(short_size=331) crop size for inception.
  - The models are uploading, please wait.
- - -- means that we have not done this test yet.

 0. Forward time cost for each model.